wds4/tapestry-protocol/tips/concept-graph/declarations/concept.md

       "singular": "Concept",
       "plural": "Concepts"
     },
-    "description": "As specified according to the DCoSL protocol."
+    "description": "As specified according to the tapestry protocol."
   }
 }
 ```